rnwolf/mkdocs-blog-offline-main/README.md

 upgrade-insecure-requests;
 ```

-BUT because the posthog.js file modifies the browser DOM and add additional scripts we need to use a nonce for certidy these scripts as safe to use on our website.
+BUT because the posthog.js file modifies the browser DOM and add additional scripts we need to use a nonce for certify these scripts as safe to use on our website.
 We can do this with Cloudflare worker that will rewrite headers when served.

 To deploy whe cloudflare worker:

 export $(cat .env | xargs)  # or source .env
+printenv | grep CLOUDFLARE
 cd workers-csp
-wrangler deploy --account-id $CF_ACCOUNT_ID
+wrangler deploy